Atari Teenage Riot: History

 Elias left ATR at the Brixton Academy show in the winter of 1999.
 The plan had been to tour with Nine Inch Nails in the US during the spring of 2000, but ATR decided to cancel the show to recharge.
 Crack also needed time to recuperate from his psychosis attacks.

 In the autumn of 2000, ATR started working on their fourth album.
 The song "Rage", featuring Tom Morello from Rage Against the Machine, was chosen as an in-between single until the release of the fourth album.
 "Rage" was part of the recording sessions for 60 Second Wipe Out, but Empire did not feel it would fit the album.

 On 6 September 2001, Crack, who had long struggled with psychiatric issues, died from an overdose of unspecified pills.
 The media hype surrounding Crack's death is disputed by ATR.
-According to a friend, he had spoken a few weeks before his death about a doctor's report which said his psychosis attacks would worsen with age.
+According to a friend, a few weeks before his death he had spoken about a doctor's report which said his psychosis attacks would worsen with age.
 According to that friend, Crack said he would rather kill himself than become a "zombie" and not be in control of his life.
 Witnesses have said Crack tried to reach out to his friends because he felt the psychosis starting again.
 When his body was found by police with large quantities of medication in his stomach, this suggested suicide.
 It is still unclear if this happened while he was in a state of psychosis or not (while in a psychotic state, it could be interpreted as an accident rather than suicide).

 The other half of the band continue to work together.
 Endo assisted in the production of Empire's solo recordings, as well as being a key member of his live band.
 DHR released Atari Teenage Riot: 1992–2000, a collection of the band's best known recordings, on 3 July 2006.